Don't leave before you've nabbed a copy of your FREE Blog Post Checklist!

 Avoid fluff.
 The second you start to ramble (especially if it's for the sake of increasing word count) you'll lose your readers - along with your chance of ranking

-Break up your content use a range of paragraph and sentence lengths to add interest.
+Break up your content using a range of paragraph and sentence lengths to add interest.
 Use images or info-graphics to spice up the look of your page.

 Don't forget a great headline!
 You don't want to put all that hard work in to writing a 2500+ blog post and then no one clicks because your headline is snooooozerific!